anuragsrivastav-dtu/Finding-Salary-disparity-in-departments/README.md

 # BUSINESS CASE

 As a data analyst working in a firm.
 The manager is seeking insights into salary disparities and wants you to identify the departments with Salaries above and below the average within each department.
-B. Objective: Create a query that identifies a high amount of variation in departments salaries.
+ **Objective:** Create a query that identifies a high amount of variation in departments salaries.
-C. Deliverable: List from a SQL database with Average Salary, Department, and a way to score variation
+ **Deliverable:** List from a SQL database with Average Salary, Department, and a way to score variation
-D. Hypothesis: PWD department has been flagged a department that has a high amount of salary spread.
+ **Hypothesis:** PWD department has been flagged a department that has a high amount of salary spread.

 # METHODOLOGY
 Simply put, a z-score (also called a standard score) gives you an idea of how far from the mean a data point is.
 But more technically it’s a measure of how many standard deviations below or above the population mean a raw score is.